rust-lang/reference/src/type-layout.md

 Primitive representations can only be applied to enumerations and have different behavior whether the enum has fields or no fields.
-It is an error for [zero-variant enumerations] to have a primitive representation.
+It is an error for [zero-variant enums] to have a primitive representation.
 Combining two primitive representations together is an error.

 #### Primitive Representation of Field-less Enums